-Patients attending our Emergency Department are also expected to be unaccompanied unless there are exceptional circumstances (for example a child or an individual who needs a carer).
+Patients attending our Emergency Department are expected to attend alone, unless there are exceptional circumstances (for example a child or an individual who needs a carer).

-One parent will be allowed to be with a child (under 18) at any one time.
+One parent will be allowed to remain with a child (under 18) as a resident.

 CUH patients based at Nuffield Hospital

 Nuffield Hospital operates one person visiting, per patient, per day, and this visiting is open.
 The patient receives details of visiting and shares this with their visitors.

 Where carers are needed to ensure the safe care of a patient on the ward (such as patients who have dementia, delirium or learning disabilities), the decision to admit one carer will be authorised by the nurse in charge/ward leader.
 A local agreement will be reached on the length of time that carers will stay and support the patient.
 Anyone who falls into this category must wear their carer’s passport (ID badge) which is available on the wards.